Recognizing Abnormal Stress and Anxiety in Dogs

 • Drooling

-• Showing displacement behaviors like yawning, lip licking, air sniffing, or “shaking it off” like a wet dog
+• Displacement behaviors - yawning, lip licking, air sniffing, “shaking it off” like a wet dog

 Infographic about common signs of stress and anxiety in pets